infobsmi/b33s/docs/sts/dex.md

 and then click "Grant access"

-On the browser now you shall see the list of buckets output, along with your temporary credentials obtained from MinIO.
+On the browser now you shall see the list of buckets output, along with your temporary credentials obtained from B33S.

 ```
 {